 I met Mat in his office in the new Derriford Research Facility building to talk about his work.
-At the top of his game and one of the new breed of medical research leaders working in the Faculty of Health: Medicine, Dentistry and Human Sciences, Mat is a microbiologist intent on developing novel ‘antimicrobials’ – antibiotics to you and me.
+At the top of his game and one of the new breed of medical research leaders working in the Faculty of Health, Mat is a microbiologist intent on developing novel ‘antimicrobials’ – antibiotics to you and me.

 At school, Mat developed a real interest in biology and wanted to study the subject at degree level.
 Rather than study straight biology, Mat looked at biology related degrees and became inspired by what he read about microbes.